How To Apply Formula To Entire Row In Google Sheets

 2. Autofill Feature

 Google Sheets has an autofill feature that can be used to quickly apply formulas to entire rows.
-Here’s how to use it: (See Also: How Do You Make A Chart In Google Sheets)
+Here’s how to use it: (See Also: How To Get Rid Of Green Line In Google Sheets)

 1. Enter your formula in the first cell of the row.